-• Subject elective choices will be made by students online.
+Subject elective choices will be made by students online during class time in the coming weeks.
 Students will be asked to nominate their first two preferences and then three reserve choices.
 If parents or carers wish to discuss any of the information in this booklet, or any other matters relating to Stage 5 Elective Choices, please feel free to contact me at the school.